-We offer membership to as many Beavers, Cubs and Scouts as we can accommodate with our current facilities and team of adult volunteers.
+We offer membership to as many Beavers, Cubs, Scouts and Explorers as we can accommodate with our current facilities and team of adult volunteers.
 But we have a long waiting list of local young people wishing to join the group.

 Because of this, it is important that young members attend regularly and don’t deprive another child of the opportunity to enjoy scouting.
 Poor attendance also makes it difficult for young people to earn badges, can have a detrimental effect on their team and creates problems for the leaders in organising activities.

 Please let us know if your child can’t attend

 We are aware that many of our young members are involved in sports and other activities and do not expect them to forego these in place of scouting.
 But we request that the section leaders are informed in advance when a young person will not be able to attend a meeting, and please let us know why.

 If a parent knows in advance that their child will often have to miss meetings, they should discuss this with their Section Leader; they may need to relinquish their membership.

 How we handle unexplained absences